NUCATS Continues to Improve, Innovate, Implement Translational Science Initiatives

 Gathering at the start of the year gives us the space to reflect, align on priorities, and ensure we remain responsive to the evolving nature of our work.”

 “As we head into the second year of our seven-year grant, it’s important that we take the time to come together — in person, as a team,” says Nicole Woitowich, PhD, NUCATS executive director and research associate professor of Medical Social Sciences.
-“Gathering at the start of the year gives us the space to reflect, align on priorities, and ensure we remain responsive to the evolving nature of our work.”
+“Gathering at the start of the year gave us the space to reflect, align on priorities, and ensure we remain responsive to the evolving nature of our work.”

 Following opening remarks from NUCATS multiple principal investigators Richard D’Aquila, MD, Sara Becker, PhD, and Clyde Yancy, MD, MSc, the annual meeting revisited successes from the past year, while also looking ahead at how the institute will improve, innovate, and implement translational science initiatives at Northwestern over the next 12 months.